-In our previous paper (Durbala et al. 2008) 55 out of 93 galaxies in the sample were visually classified as SAB or SB.
-The bulgedisk-bar decomposition code BUDDA could fit a bar for only 48 out of the 55 SAB/SB galaxies.
-Within the current approach the essence of a Fourier bar definition relies on the constancy of phase.
-This may lead to some discrepancy between what Fourier decomposition defines as the bar and what our visual evaluation (or the BUDDA decomposition code) identifies as the bar.
-The most sensitive (i.e. uncertain) cases are SAB galaxies for which an oval rather than a clear bar is assigned visually (or with the BUDDA code), but the phase is not constant in the Fourier terms m=2 and m=4.
+visually (or with the BUDDA code), but the phase is not constant in the Fourier terms m = 2 and 4.
 Part of the discrepancy could be caused by the deprojection.
 The original visual classification and the BUDDA-based decomposition are both performed without any deprojection of images, while Fourier decomposition requires deprojected images.
-Actually we find that ten SAB and one SB galaxies do not show a constant phase in the bar region in m=2 and m=4 Fourier terms, therefore they do not have a Fourier bar component.
+Actually we find that 10 SAB and one SB galaxies do not show a constant phase in the bar region in m = 2 and 4 Fourier terms, therefore, they do not have a Fourier bar component.
 We would like to point out another source of uncertainty when deciding visually or with a code like BUDDA on the presence/absence of a bar.
 In galaxy KIG 652, the Fourier decomposition reveals two widely open spiral arms in the inner region that mimic a bar in the original image and thus could be mistakenly classified as barred.
-Galaxy KIG 712 shows in its original image an elongated ring-like structure that appears decoupled in terms of orientation from the large disk of the galaxy.
-The Fourier decomposition assimilates this structure to a Fourier-bar associated with a constant phase.
+Galaxy KIG 712 shows in its original image an elongated ring-like structure that appears decoupled in terms of orientation from the large disc of the galaxy.
+The Fourier decomposition assimilates this structure to a Fourier bar associated with a constant phase.
 It is not clear that the bar structure in this case is real.

 The Fourier decomposition offers an additional advantage when it comes to identifying bars in galaxies that show no clear indication of such feature by simple visual inspection.
-Two galaxies that we initially classified SA are now found to have a bar/oval in the Fourier analysis, i.e. Fourier bars, as indicated by both the large relative amplitude in the even terms m=2,4,6 and the constancy of phase.
+Two galaxies that we initially classified SA are now found to have a bar/oval in the Fourier analysis, i.e. Fourier bars, as indicated by both the large relative amplitude in the even terms m = 2, 4, 6 and the constancy of phase.
 All in all 46 out of 93 galaxies in our sample have a bar/oval component separated by the Fourier analysis.

-4.2 Total Nonaxisymmetric Strength
+4.2 Total non-axisymmetric strength

-Figure 11 presents the distribution of the total strength for the galaxies in our sample.
+Fig. 11 presents the distribution of the total strength for the galaxies in our sample.
 Mean (\pm standard deviation) and median for the distribution are indicated on the plot.
 Galaxies in our sample cover a wide range in total strengths between 0.05 and 0.55 with the bulk of the sample concentrated between 0.05 and 0.3.